snovvcrash/PPN/expdev/bof/oscp-bof.md

 !mona find -s "\xff\xe4" -m "application.exe"
 ```

-Discovered pointer is the needed value for EIP to force the execution flow into malicious shellcode.
+Discovered pointer is the needed value for EIP to force the execution flow into the shellcode.